STAR MAP * EGYPT * SPAETH

 The ancient temples constitute or represent "a part of the sky" placed in the terrestrial world.
 The temple of Queen Hatshepsut was built 3500 years ago in Deir el-Bahari west of Luxor, and Senmut, the Grand Vizier, who was also a brilliant and innovative architect, had engraved in the foundation stone a kind of horoscope for the foundation of the temple (according to French Egyptologist Suzanne Ratie's work "La reine-pharaon", Paris 1972).

-It is also established, that Senmut has arranged the building in the way that a long line of sight of several kilometres points from the central axis in the large Temple of Karnak (in northern part of present city Luxor) and further crossing the Nile and all the way out in front of the Valley of Kings, where it eventually is united with the central axis of Hatshepsut's Temple of Hathor - the Egyptian goddess of the sky - in front of the mountain.
-(The axis is discussed in Ove von Spaeth's book-series on Moses, Vol. 2, "The Enigmatic Son of Pharaoh's Daughter", - in chapter 7 the main plan is demonstrated on the map).
+It is also established that Senmut has arranged the building in such a way that a long line of sight of several kilometres pointing from the central axis of the large Temple of Karnak (in northern part of present city Luxor) and further crossing the Nile and all the way out where it eventually is united with the central axis of Hatshepsut's Temple of the Egyptian sky-goddess Hathor - at the mountain ridge in front of the Valley of Kings.
+The deviation of the line of sight is accurate to less than 2 degrees.
+The axis is discussed and depicted in Ove von Spaeth's book-series on Moses, Vol. 2, "The Enigmatic Son of Pharaoh's Daughter" (chapter7).

-The prolonged axis or line of sight, i.e. a narrow belt of sight more than a 'cord' in particular, is not heading directly east-west, but has a little wry angle to this.
+The prolonged axis or special line of sight, i.e. a narrow belt of sight more than a 'cord' in particular, is not heading directly east-west, but has a little wry angle to this, however, the main direction is the very same.
 Only few know about this axis, and less than few that it has been designated a special meaning or intension.
 The meaning can be disclosed by combining the various accessible data.
 Thus, the geographical angle of this axis will state that in reality it is placed directly at the very line of winter solstice.

 This can be observed, concretely, at the very site: the sun will appear at solstice on the shortest day of the year - approx. on December 21 - which was important, because at this special turning point the length of the days will again begin to increase.
 And in Luxor (Karnak) the passage of the sun will follow exactly the central axis of the Temple of Karnak in east and further on.